Pennsylvania’s Canoe Creek State Park

 Staying Overnight

-There are eight modern cabins that each sleep six people available for overnight visits throughout the year.
-The cabins overlook Canoe Lake and are within walking distance to the swimming area, ball field, playground, and food concession.
+There are eight modern cabins that each sleep six people and are available for overnight visits throughout the year.
+The cabins overlook Canoe Lake and are within walking distance of the swimming area, ball field, playground, and food concession.

 Click here for more information about cabins at Canoe Creek State Park.